T Rowe Price Robo Advisor For Retirement Accounts

 - Model 100 (completely dedicated to equities)

 The sign-up questionnaire will help you determine your risk tolerance and recommend a portfolio for you.
-However, clients can also find benchmarks and performance trends for each of the model portfolios.
+Before committing to the T Rowe Price ActivePlus Portfolios you can review portfolio benchmarks and performance trends for each of the model portfolios.

 Only mutual funds from T. Rowe Price are used in these portfolios.
 Clients can exclude some mutual funds from their account (up to 3), but there is little wiggle room for customizability in these portfolios.